-Like most self respecting heterosexual male i loathe the Twilight series with a passion.
-Not because it’s so girly and about some dodgy love triangle between a sparkly vampire, a school girl and a werewolf or whatever… but because i think it’s terrible.
+Like most self respecting heterosexual males, I loathe the Twilight series with a passion.
+Not because it’s so girly and about some dodgy love triangle between a sparkly vampire, a school girl and a werewolf, but because I think it’s terrible.
 TERRIBLE.
-If you disagree then ask Stephen King or any other decent purveyor of Literature.
+If you disagree then ask Stephen King or any other purveyor of literature.
 They’ll set you straight.
-And look on the internet… there are hundred and hundreds of websites dedicated to how terrible it is.
-But as a writer it worries me… ‘What if i’m that bad???’
+And look on the internet… There are hundred and hundreds of websites dedicated to how terrible it is.
+But as a writer, it worries me.
+‘What if I’m that bad???’

-Ok ok… calm down.
-I’m sure i’m not that terrible… There is a way to prove i’m better than Meyer… and that’s to compare me to her and see who’s better… I’m not going to bitch about the problems in Twilight (Ok… i am) or present a critical review of the book.
+Ok, ok… Calm down.
+I’m sure i’m not that terrible… There is a way to prove I’m better than Meyer and that’s to compare me to her and see who’s better.
+I’m not going to bitch about the problems in Twilight (Ok… I am) or present a critical review of the book.
 That’s been done.
-I’m here to try and better myself and put my mind at ease by comparing the way i write to the way Stephanie Meyer does.
-If you want to read Twilight and you enjoy it then fine… i’m just about to prove to you that my stuff is infinitely better written… and don’t go crying about how i’m a twilight hater either because i don’t give a shit and i’ll just delete your comment.
-So let’s start with number 1.
+I’m here to try and better myself and put my mind at ease by comparing the way I write to the way Stephanie Meyer does.
+If you want to read Twilight and you enjoy it then fine.
+I’m just going to prove to you that my stuff is infinitely better written- And please don’t go crying about how i’m a Twilight hater either, because I don’t give a shit.
+So let’s start with number one.

 1) Book Names

 But what about mine?
 Let’s start with the obvious: Dark Legend.
 Dark Legend has been through a lot of names and it might even end up with another one before it’s fully out there because i found out there’s some vampire thing with the same name.
-Yeah… figures.
-But anyway… it’s currently called Dark Legend because it’s about Will, a teenager who fights mutants and in the process becomes more than a bit Legendary amongst the surviving human population.
+Yeah… Figures.
+But anyway… It’s currently called Dark Legend because it’s about Will, a teenager who fights mutants and in the process becomes more than a bit Legendary amongst the surviving human population, even though all the legendary stuff is mostly made up rubbish.
 The dark bit is to do with the mutants threatening to engulf humanity in a dark and tumultuous time.
 Hence the cool bit at the beginning which states: WHEN DARKNESS FALLS, A LEGEND WILL RISE.
-(That’s cleverly constructed by the way… work it out.)
 That’s also seeded in other books and it appears in various places.
 So the title has some meaning.
+It’s also one character being really, really, sneaky.
 Then what about the imminently complete Rebels and Racists?
 It does what it says on the tin.
-It’s about Rebels (Punks) and Racists (A psychopathic Slum Landlord and his cronies).
-See… easy.
+It’s about Rebels (Punks) and Racists (A psychopathic slum landlord and his cronies.)
+See… Easy.
 What about another one?
-The Teachers Last Lesson… it’s about a PE Teacher who gets stabbed up the nose with a pencil… (Sorry… I know, I know…) Theres Under The Fuhrers Control… about Nazi spies.
+The Teachers Last Lesson… It’s about a PE Teacher who gets stabbed up the nose with a pencil… (Sorry… I know, I know…) There’s Under The Fuhrers Control… About Nazi spies.
 A title should say what the book is about.

 Look at other book titles.
 Oliver Twist is about Oliver Twist.
 Harry Potter is about Harry Potter.
 Murder on the Orient Express is about Murder on the Orient Express.
-Some titles are a bit more inventive i’ll grant… From Russia With Love for instance or Lord of the Rings… but you can still see where the title fits in.
-With Twilight… nah.
-It’s like me naming Dark Legend as… as… well Twilight is such a shit title that i can’t think of one equally shit or nothing to do with the plot.
-I can’t even think of another book where the title has nothing to do with the plot.
+Some titles are a bit more inventive I’ll grant… From Russia With Love, for instance, or Lord of the Rings… But you can still see where the title fits in.
+With Twilight… Nah.
+It’s like me naming Dark Legend as… as… Well Twilight is such a shit title that I can’t think of one equally shit or nothing to do with the plot.
+I can’t even think of another book where the title has absolutely nothing to do with the plot.

-According to Wikipedia Twilight is set in one small town in Washington State with brief bits set in other places.
-And judging from the god awful trailers it’s mostly forest.
-Apparently it is based on a real place (Ok… points for that one) and i had a look at it on Google Earth.
-It’s a dodgy looking, small town the likes of which have been seen countless times over in other works of american fiction.
-It’s the kind of place with a road side diner, a truck stop and a load of hicks wandering around shouting racial abuse at people in a hillbilly accent… you get the picture i’m sure.
+According to Wikipedia, Twilight is set in one small town in Washington State with brief bits set in other places.
+And judging from the God awful trailers it’s mostly forest.
+Apparently it is based on a real place (Ok… points for that one) and I had a look at it on Google Earth.
+It’s a dodgy looking, small town the likes of which have been seen countless times over in other works of American fiction.
+It’s the kind of place with only a road side diner, a truck stop and a load of hicks wandering around shouting racial abuse at people in a hillbilly accent… You get the picture I’m sure.
 I suppose the British equivalent would be… Runcorn?
-(Seriously… who’d write four books set in Runcorn?)
+(Seriously… Who’d write four books set in Runcorn?)

-In contrast let’s take four of my works… Let’s take Dark Legend and Rebels because they’ll be first up and the most complete… and then lets go with the first two Morfasson Books chronologically.
-Dark Legend primarilly takes place in modern Worton, a run down industrial town in the Trough of Bowland (North of England if you don’t know).
-However, in the story we see almost all of the town (Which has an area of about 20 square miles) PLUS the outlying regions and a completely ruined version before towards the end of the story the setting moves between Dewsbury, North Wales and finally Camden Town.
-As for Rebels (which takes place in 1977), that starts in Bethesda (North Wales) goes round the area for a bit (Including a visit to a real record shop in Porthmadog!
-See here) and then splits off to London, York, Jersey City (briefly) and various areas of Manhattan (Little Italy, Midtown, Central Park and Harlem… with a few other bits in between.)
-As for the first two Morfasson Books well that takes us to various places between 1938 and 1959… including Worton (briefly and less of a hell hole than the future one,) Vienna, Paris, Edinburgh, Various locations in the Pyrynees and a few brief stop overs in Northern France.
+In contrast, let’s take four of my works… Let’s take Dark Legend and Rebels because they’ll be first up and the most complete… And then lets go with the first two Morfasson books, chronologically.
+Dark Legend primarily takes place in modern Worton, a run down industrial town in the Trough of Bowland (North of England.)
+However, in the story we see almost all of the town (which has an area of about 20 square miles) PLUS the outlying regions and a completely ruined version before towards the end of the story the setting moves between Dewsbury and North Wales.
+As for Rebels (which takes place in 1977), that starts in Bethesda (North Wales) goes round the area for a bit (including a visit to a real record shop in Porthmadog!) and then splits off to London, York, Jersey City (briefly) and various areas of Manhattan (Little Italy, Midtown, Central Park and Harlem… With a few other bits in between.)
+As for the first two Morfasson books, they take us to various places between 1938 and 1959… Including Worton (briefly and less of a hell hole than the future one,) Vienna, Paris, Edinburgh, various locations in the Pyrynees and a few brief stop overs in Northern France.

-So to count… in four stories Meyer has 1 location in the modern era and i have 15 + across about 70 years… and that’s with only counting one Worton… and the 1959 version is really different to the modern one (Being more industrialized!).
-And you also have countless other locations in my other work… And bear in mind that every last one of my works… not matter what happens/ how crazy things get… is set in the same universe.
+So to count… In four stories Meyer has one location in the modern era and I have fifteen+ across about seventy years… And that’s with only counting one Worton… The 1959 version is really different to the modern one (being more industrialised!)
+You also have countless other locations in my other work… Keep in mind that every last one of my works, no matter what happens/ how crazy things get, is set in the same universe.
 Anything is possible with the exception of the supernatural/magic and everything that is weird has at least some scientific grounding.
-So yeah… that’s some inventive setting right there.
+So yeah… That’s some inventive setting right there.

-So i’m not exactly the romantic kind… my last girlfriend accused me of being weird when she herself was… shall we say… a little bit ‘eccentric’.
+So I’m not exactly the romantic kind… My last girlfriend accused me of being weird when she herself was, shall we say, a little bit ‘eccentric.’
 But never mind that.
 A good part of any story is the coming together of two people and them getting to know each other.
-My own writing is filled with one night stands, near misses, sluts, man whores and sexual deviants… and occasionally a few people who find true love.
-I never make it easy though… And yeah… ok… i may not be the best writer when it comes to romantic entanglements but i am improving.
-My early work was filled with people just meeting, gazing into each others eyes, having random sex (Sometimes in a room full of people who inexplicably never noticed what was going on) and running off by themselves whilst the result was a baby nine months later… that lot doesn’t happen anymore.
+My own writing is filled with one night stands, near misses, man whores and sexual deviants… And occasionally a few people who find true love.
+I never make it easy though… And yeah… Ok… I may not be the best writer when it comes to romantic entanglements but I am improving.
+My early work was filled with people just meeting, gazing into each others eyes, having random sex (Sometimes in a room full of people who inexplicably never noticed what was going on) and running off by themselves whilst the result was always baby nine months later… That lot doesn’t happen anymore.
 It wasn’t realistic.
-I’m now more experienced when it comes to sexual liaisons and i have a bit of fun with the characters sex lives first before they settle down… and nothing is ever as simple as just ‘falling in love.’
+I’m now more experienced when it comes to sexual liaisons and I have a bit of fun with the characters sex lives first before they settle down… And nothing is ever as simple as just ‘falling in love.’

-Using this model i can safely conclude that Stephanie Meyer must be a virgin… ok according to Wikipedia she has children so that isn’t true… but Twilight is all about romance and it’s just the worst possible kind of romance… if you can even call it that.
-From what i can gather some characterless bimbo falls hopelessly in love with a sparkly vampire (more on the sparkling later) and then essentially becomes his adoring puppet/stalker victim for the rest of the series… and not forgetting the relationship is abusive to the extreme…. plus as far as i can make out this relationship hardly develops and what little sex there is can probably be defined as rape.
+Using this model I can safely conclude that Stephanie Meyer must be a virgin… Ok according to Wikipedia she has children so that isn’t true… But Twilight is all about romance and it’s just the worst possible kind of romance, if you can even call it that.
+From what I can gather some characterless bimbo falls hopelessly in love with a sparkly vampire (more on the sparkling later) and then essentially becomes his adoring puppet/stalker victim for the rest of the series… The relationship is abusive to the extreme….
+Plus, as far as I can make out, this relationship hardly develops and what little sex there is can probably be defined as rape.

 SM-0- 3- JPC